-Further, the EU, has adopted data protection laws and regulations which may apply to us in certain circumstances, or in the future.
-The laws impose significant compliance obligations on us and is commonly known as the GDPR, the General Data Protection Regulation.
-The GDPR, which is wideranging in scope and applicability, imposes several requirements relating to the consent of the individuals to whom the personal data relates, the information provided to the individuals, the security and confidentiality of the personal data, data breach notification and the use of third party processors in connection with the processing of personal data, including clinical trials.
-The GDPR also imposes strict rules on the transfer of personal data out of the EU to the U.S., provides an enforcement authority and imposes large penalties for noncompliance, including the potential for fines of up to €20 million or 4% of the annual global revenues of the noncompliant company, whichever is greater.
-The recent implementation of the GDPR has increased our responsibility and liability in relation to personal data that we process, including with respect to our employees in the EU, and we may in the future be required to put in place additional mechanisms to ensure compliance with the GDPR, which could divert management's attention and increase our cost of doing business.
-In addition, other new regulation or legislative actions regarding data privacy and security (together with applicable industry standards) may increase our costs of doing business.
-In this regard, we expect that there will continue to be new proposed laws, regulations and industry standards relating to privacy and data protection in the United States, the EU and other jurisdictions, and we cannot determine the impact such future laws, regulations and standards may have on our business.
+The EU has adopted data protection laws and regulations which may apply to us in certain circumstances, or in the future.
+The collection and use of health data and other personal data is governed in the EU by the General Data Protection Regulation ("GDPR"), which extends the geographical scope of EU data protection law to entities and operations outside of the EU under certain conditions and imposes substantial obligations upon companies and new rights for individuals, and by certain EU member state-level legislation.
+The GDPR, which is wide-ranging in scope and applicability, imposes several requirements relating to the consent of the individuals to whom the personal data relates, the information provided to the individuals, the security and confidentiality of the personal data, data breach notification and the use of third party processors in connection with the processing of personal data, including clinical trials.
+The GDPR also imposes strict rules on the transfer of personal data out of the EU to the U.S., provides an enforcement authority and imposes large penalties for noncompliance, including the potential for fines of up to \in 20 million or 4% of the annual global revenues of the noncompliant company, whichever is greater.